 Wavelengths in the range 700–770 nm have been found to have limited biochemical activity and are therefore not used.

-If you are trying to chose a device with the 'best bang for your buck', you may want to find something that has minimal energy going to 700-770nm light.
-For example, the Red Light Man half body panelshave power equally split between 620nm, 670nm, 760nm and 830nm wavelengths.
+If you are trying to choose a device with 'the best bang for your buck', you may want to find something that has minimal energy going to 700–770nm light.
+For example, the PlatinumLED BioMax range have power split in the 600nm, 700nm and 800nm wavelength range.
 Though all ranges are within the 'optical window', the 760nm light may be wasted when it comes to health benefits according to this report.

-Whereas the Joovv Half Body combo panel only emits two wavelengths - 660nm and 850nm (Read my review on this Joovv Half Body Unit here).
-Sure this is less variety, but at least you know that all the light being emitted is well utilised by the body (and both the mid 600 and mid 800nm wavelengths have a lot of evidence behind their effectiveness)
+Whereas the Mito Red MitoMid only emits two wavelengths—660nm and 850nm.
+(Use discount code ALEX to save on all of these red light panels).
+Sure this is less variety, but at least you know that all the light being emitted is well-utilized by the body.
+Both the mid-600nm and mid-800nm wavelengths have a lot of evidence behind their effectiveness.

-In simple terms, the 660nm light is absorbed faster by the skin, useful for those who want to reduce wrinkles, boost collagen, and reduce scars and stretch marks.
+In simple terms, the 660nm light is absorbed faster by the skin which is useful for those who want to reduce wrinkles, boost collagen and reduce scars and stretch marks.

-The 850nm light goes deeper into the body, helping with inflammation and joint pain and muscle and organ recovery and health.
+The 850nm light goes deeper into the body—helping with inflammation, joint pain, muscle recovery, and organ health.

-Optimal hormone functioning actually starts in the brain.
+Optimal hormone functioning starts in the brain.
 Different brain areas, such as the hypothalamus and pituitary gland, are involved in that process.
-Up until recently, however, it was not known that thyroid function also affects steroid hormone production.(23)
+Up until recently, however, it was not known that thyroid function also affects steroid hormone production (23).

-In addition to improving steroid functioning through thyroid hormones, red light therapy can also increase steroid hormones such as testosterone by directly stimulating the energy production in organs associated therewith.
-An example would be testosterone production in the testicles.(25)
+In addition to improving steroid hormones through thyroid function, red light therapy can also increase steroid hormones such as testosterone by directly stimulating the energy production in organs associated therewith.
+An example would be testosterone production in the testicles (25).

-Remember that red light can penetrate deeply into the body, thereby increasing energy production in specific organs.
-When the correct dose of red light therapy is applied to the testicles, it might actually increase testosterone levels up to threefold.(26)
+Remember that red light can penetrate deeply into the body thereby increasing energy production in specific organs.
+When the correct dose of red light therapy is applied to the testicles, it might increase testosterone levels up to three-fold (26).